tldr-pages/tldr-emacs-extension/README.md

 `tar xf {{source.tar}} --wildcards "{{*.html}}"`
 ```

+`{{target.tar}}` placeholder and similar ones were not fixed as extension didn't recognized them as path placeholders.

 ## Settings

 To change settings `M-x customize-option RET {{flymake-tldr-lint-program|flymake-tldr-lint-ignored}} RET` can be used where: